rrovetto/How-To-Build-a-Top-level-Ontology/Problems with Top-level Ontologies/README.md

 - High learning-curve: they are difficult to understand for non-specialists (non-philosophers, non-computer-scientists, etc.)

 ## Technical
 - For the more complex and logically formalized ontologies...
   - They increase the 'path' between data elements, i.e., to access or otherwise perform some action on data
+- Their practical utility is questionable.

 ## Copyright
 © 2020-2022, Robert John Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.
 Citation/attribution required.